BritWallace/Cryptocurrency-Analytics-App/README.md

 ## License

-_{Let people know what to do if they run into any issues or have questions, ideas or concerns.
-Encourage them to contact you or make a contribution to the code.}_
+_Feel free to reach out with any questions, comments, or concerns.
+Email me  at britwallace888@gmail.com_

-Copyright (c) _date_ _author name(s)_
+Copyright (c) _January/12/2022_ _Brit Wallace_